indrag49/TS-SlowFast-dML/README.md

 # TS-SlowFast-dML
-This repository consists of Jupyter notebook accompanying our paper "Time series analysis of coupled slow-fast neuron models".
+This repository consists of Jupyter notebook accompanying our paper "Time series analysis of coupled slow-fast neuron models: From Hurst exponent to Granger causality".